YINI-lang/YINI-spec/README.md

       darkTheme = off
     ```

-3. **Parse the file with `yini-cli`**
+3. **Parse it with the CLI**
-    Then run:
+    Run:
     ```bash
     yini parse config.yini
     ```

-    Expected result, your CLI should output a parsed version of the config and output something similar to:
+    You should see a parsed JS object printed to the console, similar to:
     ```js
     {
         App: {